sandgardenhq/getting-started/local/README.md

 ### Setup

-1. Open the .devcontainer directory from the `getting-started` repo, then make a copy of the `.env.example` file in the same directory and rename the copy as `.env`.
+1. Open the `/local/docker_compose/` directory inside the `getting-started` repo, then make a copy of the `.env.example` file in the same directory and rename the copy as `.env`.
 You can also execute this command in your terminal:
    ```bash
    cp .env.example .env
    ```